WIT remains the biggest third level institute exhibiting at the exhibition and entertains the 60,000 strong crowd in attendance for three full days

 Students from local secondary schools aren’t the only ones representing Waterford at the BT Young Scientist & Technology Exhibition, the Southeast will yet again have one of the largest, most interactive, entertaining and educational stands at the exhibition.

-This amazing Waterford Science Region stand co-ordinated by Waterford Institute of Technology (WIT), will illustrate the wealth of science, technology, engineering and maths (STEM) in the Southeast and is part of the ongoing efforts to create a region of STEM.
+This amazing Waterford Science Region stand co-ordinated by South East Technological University (WIT), will illustrate the wealth of science, technology, engineering and maths (STEM) in the Southeast and is part of the ongoing efforts to create a region of STEM.

-30 volunteers of WIT staff and students, joined by industry professionals to provide hands on interactive science activities ranging from touch tanks to robotics.
+30 volunteers of SETU staff and students, joined by industry professionals to provide hands on interactive science activities ranging from touch tanks to robotics.

 The Waterford Science Region stand is always one of the busiest at the exhibition, and WIT’s STEM outreach centre Calmast (Centre for the Advancement of Learning of Maths, Science and Technology) works with students and teachers in Waterford and across the Southeast all through the year.

-One of the organisers Dr Sheila Donegan, says that WIT is delighted to support the terrific BT Young Scientist and Technology Exhibition for the 14th year along with industry and local government partners.
+One of the organisers Dr Sheila Donegan, says that SETU is delighted to support the terrific BT Young Scientist and Technology Exhibition for the 14th year along with industry and local government partners.

 “We’re working with Pharma companies Teva and Bausch and Lomb and with Waterford Council to promote the Southeast as a science region.”